chmwzc/chmwzc/README.md

 ## Hi there 👋

-I'm Zi Cheng, a Scientist in the Computing and Intelligence department of the Institute of High Performance Computing (IHPC), a research institute under the Agency for Science, Technology and Research (A*STAR)
+I'm Zi Cheng, a 打工仔 (roughly: corporate drone) in the Institute of Advanced Intelligence and Computing (IAIC), a research institute under the Agency for Science, Technology and Research (A*STAR)

 - 🔭 I’m currently working on:
   -  Developing software and applications for quantum algorithms in chemistry-related areas